commanderking/citybikeshare/README.md

 The script does two things

 1. Unzip all bikeshare trip data from May, 2018 to now, into their csv files, storing them in `./src/data/[city]_csvs`
-2. Merges the unzipped csvs into a single file for further analysis
+2. Merges the unzipped csvs into a single csv or parquet file for further analysis

 If the data has already been unzipped by running `pipenv run build`, you can skip the unzipping step by adding `--skip_unzip` to